psi4/psi4/doc/sphinxman/source/external.rst

 These environment variables will influence |PSIfours| behavior.

+.. envvar:: CONDA_PREFIX

+   Set when a conda environment is activated.
+Note that if |PSIfour| has been built against any library in CONDA_PREFIX, the path has been baked into the program, so any available dependencies are liable to been loaded from the environment.

+.. envvar:: HOST

+   Set when a conda environment with conda compilers is activated.
+Used when compatibly building |PSIfour| from source against conda dependencies.

 .. envvar:: MKL_NUM_THREADS

    Number of threads to use by operations with Intel threaded BLAS libraries.